Jaunsar-Bawar: History

-According to Bhakt Darshan, Lodi Rikhola threw the looters of Sirmaur out from Garhwal region with brave and cruel methods.
-Lodi Rikhola entered into Sirmaur region and killed the looters and their leaders.
-Due to his terror in Sirmaur, the king swore to stop looters going to Garhwal.

-In 1829, Jaunsar-Bawar was incorporated in Chakrata tehsil, prior to which it had been a part of Punjab state of Sirmur, until the British conquered it along with Dehradun after the 1814 war with the Gurkhas.
+In 1829, Jaunsar-Bawar was incorporated in Chakrata tehsil, prior to which it had been a part of Punjab state of Sirmaur, until the British conquered it along with Dehradun after the 1814 war with the Gorkhas.

 Before the establishment of British Indian Army cantonment in 1866, the entire area was known as Jaunsar-Bawar, and the name continued to be in popular use for the region, until the early 20th century.
-While western Hindi is popular in most of the neighbouring hill areas, Jaunsari, a language of the Western Pahari group, is spoken by most of the people of the region.
+While Hindi is popular in most of the neighbouring hill areas, Jaunsari, a language of the Western Pahari group of Indo-Aryan languages, is spoken by most of the people of the region.

 Geography

 Traditionally, Jaunsar-Bawar region is known for its rich reserves of forested areas, in the high hills region, with trees of Deodar, Pine, and spruce, made for it becoming an important destination for the timber even during the British period, when the logs were rolled down the slopes and floated on Yamuna river to Delhi.
 Gate system, time table based traffic diversion on one way hilly roads, which was there since the time of British, is now removed.